Poujhit/gmail-email-processor/README.md

 ## Overview

 This project fetches emails from a Gmail inbox using the Gmail API, stores them in an SQLite database, and processes them based on user-defined rules.
 It supports marking emails as read/unread, moving them to different labels, and flagging messages.
+Have uploaded a demo video on the demo folder.

 ## Features